joone/fosscomics/content/posts/7. ITS and Hacker Culture/index.md

 ![Richard Stallman stands at a row of large computer cabinets in the MIT AI Lab.](images/7_16.png "size:80%")

-Until then, software was recognized as a bundle of hardware and was copied and used without paying each other.
-Companies also distributed their software for free, allowing the users to modify and copy it.
+At many institutions, software was treated as part of the hardware package and was shared and used without separate payment.
+Some companies also distributed their software with source code, allowing users to modify and copy it.

 ![One programmer hands another a reel containing the ITS source code.](images/7_17.png "size:80%")
 > "Here's the ITS source code." \